Atheism and religion: Unitarian Universalism

 Unitarian Universalism (UU) is a liberal religion, first founded when Unitarians and Universalists came together in 1961.
 According to the Unitarian Universalist Association, atheists and agnostics are accepted and welcomed into the UU religion.
 'People with atheist and agnostic beliefs find a supportive community in our congregations.
 We are pro-science, pro-reason, and pro-Evolution...Unitarian Universalism honors the differing paths we each travel.
 Our congregations are places where we celebrate, support, and challenge one another as we continue on these journeys.'
 The UU also accepts Christians, and many other religions who believe in a higher being, but it is not restricted - the UUA says that 'Unitarian Universalists are agnostic, theist, atheist, and everything in between.'

 Satanism

-LaVeyan Satanism is atheistic, rejecting belief in God and all other deities, including, to the surprise of many, Satan.
+LaVeyan Satanism is nontheistic, rejecting belief in God and all other deities, including Satan.
 "Satanism begins with atheism," said Church of Satan High Priest Peter H. Gilmore in an interview.
 "We begin with the universe and say, 'It’s indifferent.
 There’s no God, there’s no Devil.
 No one cares!'"
-The function of God is performed and satisfied by the satanist themself.
-The needs of worship, ritual, and religious/spiritual focus are directed inwards towards the satanist, as opposed to outwards, towards a deity.
+The function of God is performed and satisfied by the Satanist themself.
+The needs of worship, ritual, and religious/spiritual focus are directed inwards towards the Satanist, as opposed to outwards, towards a deity.
 It rejects concepts such as prayer, the afterlife, and divine forces.
+The First Satanic Church also practices LaVeyan Satanism.